clvrmktg/xps/content/services/distribution/index.md

 - **Flexible Options**
   From one-off dispatches to recurring delivery routes, we scale with your operation and timeline.
 """
-image = "freight-distribution.jpg"
+image = "xps-driver-holding-parcel-box"
-alt = "Bahamas Freight vessel carrying cargo containers to the Family Islands"
+alt = "XPS driver delivering parcel"

 [[faq]]
 question = "Where do you deliver?"